MechanicalRock/mechanicalrock.github.io/_posts/2020-12-17-security-hub.md

 Not all controls will be relevant to your organisation, also there is some overlap between the two default packs.
 Also, we should enable rules that apply to global services in one region (e.g. IAM rules).

 An example of a rule that we disabled is Foundations [S3.5](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html#fsbp-s3-5); "S3 buckets should require requests to use Secure Socket Layer".
-We felt that it's a low risk issue, is not applicable in all cases, can be auto remediated, and is inconvenient to add to every single S3 bucket.
+We felt that it's a low risk issue, is not applicable in all cases, can be auto remediated, and is laborious to add to every single S3 bucket.

 An example of duplication between CIS and Foundations is, CIS rule [1.1](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cis-controls.html#securityhub-standards-cis-controls-1.1) and [IAM.4](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html#fsbp-iam-4).
 Both check that the root user is not used, so you may like to disable one or the other.

-## Rule toggler
+### Disabling irrelevant rules

 Once you have an idea of the rules you want to enable, you need to roll it out.
 You can use [Stack Sets](/2020/10/26/stack-set-cfn-resources.html) or [Control Tower Customisations](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) to roll that out to all accounts and regions.